 12. Quine said that quotation ‘has a certain anomalous feature’

-22. Quine says, using words of which these are a token, that quotation has a certain anomalous feature.
+22. Quine said, using words of which these are a token, that quotation has a certain anomalous feature.

 (Here the ‘these’ is accompanied by a pointing or indexing to the token of Quine's words.)